jeromeetienne/learningthreejs.com/source/_posts/2013-07-10-how-to-do-a-procedural-city-in-100lines.markdown

 ## The Whole Code

 Let's put all that together.
-Here is the whole code commente.
+Here is the whole code commented.

 ```javascript
 // build the base geometry for each building